-- Develop and implement the Construction Phase Plan. - Arrange for competent contractors with adequate resources. - Co-ordinate the activities of all contractors. - Ensure co-operation between all contractors. - Obtain the main findings of contractors' risk assessments and details of their intentions of carrying out any potentially high risk operations. - Ensure all contractors are furnished with information regarding risks on site. - Ensure that workers and contractors comply with all site rules set out in the Construction Phase Plan. - Ensure that all workers on site have been provided with adequate health and safety training. - Take all reasonable steps to ensure no unauthorised persons are allowed onto site or into any premises or part of premises where construction work is being carried out. - As necessary ensure that all workers are properly informed and consulted with regards the health and safety matters. - Monitor health and safety performances. - Display the required notification of the project. - Provide all necessary information to the client and principal designer for the health and safety file.
+- Develop and implement the Construction Phase Plan (all projects) - Arrange for competent contractors with adequate resources. - Co-ordinate the activities of all contractors. - Ensure co-operation between all contractors. - Obtain the main findings of contractors' risk assessments and details of their intentions of carrying out any potentially high risk operations. - Ensure all contractors are furnished with information regarding risks on site. - Ensure that workers and contractors comply with all site rules set out in the Construction Phase Plan. - Ensure that all workers on site have been provided with adequate Health and Safety training. - Take all reasonable steps to ensure no unauthorised persons are allowed onto site or into any premises or part of premises where construction work is being carried out. - As necessary ensure that all workers are properly informed and consulted with regards the Health and Safety matters. - Monitor Health and Safety performances. - Display the required notification of the project. - Provide all necessary information to the client and principal designer for the health and safety file. - Liaise with the client and the principal designer at the relevant stages of the contract.